Professional wrestling holds: Tiger feint crucifix armbar

 The opponent begins supine, lying with their back on the bottom or second rope and facing into the ring.
 The wrestler runs towards the opponent and jumps through the second and top rope while holding on to the ropes, then swings around and grapevines the opponent's arms, applying a crucifix armbar.

 Barely legal

 From behind a seated opponent, the wrestler grabs one of the opponent's elbows and pulls it up and backward.
 The wrestler then bends the wrist and forces the open palm of the opponent's hand into their chest, putting pressure on the wrist.
 The maneuver's invention is credited to Barry Darsow, who was the person who gave it its name.

 Chickenwing

 The wrestler grabs their opponent's arm, pulling it around behind the opponent's back.
 This stretches the pectorals and shoulder joint and immobilizes the arm.
 This is a legitimate controlling or debilitating hold and is commonly used by police officers in the United States to subdue uncooperative persons for arrest.
+This hold is used by Frankie Kazarian.